| | |

 2. Don’t be Generic

 Many scholarships receive hundreds of submissions.
-Your suggestion needs to be exceptional in order to be chosen as a recipient.
+Your suggestion needs to be exceptional to be chosen as a recipient.

 Meanwhile, your proposal should be written with enthusiasm and on your own terms.
 How will the judges decide that your business deserves a grant if you can’t persuade them of its value?